- About Us

 Today, the USO has continued to support our nation’s military and their families for over seven decades as they defend our country and its freedoms.
 By providing support to our servicemen and women as they perform their most challenging duties around the world, our credo is to be always by their side.

-Led by CEO and President Dr. J.D.
-Crouch II, the USO’s staff and thousands of dedicated volunteers operate more than 200 centers worldwide.
+Led by CEO & President Dr. J.D.
+Crouch II, the USO’s staff and thousands of dedicated volunteers operate more than 250 centers worldwide.
 This team, along with the USO Board of Governors, brings knowledge and expertise essential to the USO’s ability to deliver high-quality programs and services to our men and women in uniform, wherever they serve.

 - Dr. J.D.
 Crouch II, CEO & President

-- Lisa T. Anastasi, Chief Development and Marketing Officer
+- Brian A. Cowart, Chief Development and Marketing Officer

-- Tammy L. Heiser, Senior Vice President, Human Resources
+- Tammy L. Heiser, Chief Human Resources Officer

-- Virginia H. Johnson, Senior Vice President, Government Relations and External Affairs
+- Virginia J. Burnley, Senior Vice President, Government Relations and External Affairs

-- Alan J. Reyes, Senior Vice President, Operations and Programs
+- Christopher Plamp, Senior Vice President, Operations, Programs, and Entertainment

 USO Congressional Caucus

-The USO Congressional Caucus was formed in 2003 to enhance the outreach efforts of the American people to U.S. troops and their families, providing another critical link between service members and their representatives.
-Bipartisan and bicameral, the caucus brings together members of the U.S. Senate and U.S. House of Representatives who have a mutually shared interest in supporting and improving the lives of our service members and their families.
+The USO Congressional Caucus was formed in 2003 to enhance the outreach efforts of the American people to members of the U.S. Armed Forces and their families, providing a critical link between military service members and their elected representatives.
+The bipartisan and bicameral caucus brings together members of the U.S. Senate and U.S. House of Representatives who share an interest in supporting and improving the lives of our nation’s military service members and their families.
+The USO Congressional Caucus unites leaders in Congress to strengthen the bridge that bolsters America’s military service members by keeping them connected to family, home and country.

 More from the USO